 Here's how the Modified Perceived Exertion Scale should be used:

-1 - 2 Considered very easy exercise (lolli-gaggin' and smellin' the roses).
-Try to increase your pace at this point.
+1-2: Low intensity exercise.
+More of a “stroll.”
+You can talk easily and your breathing is normal.
+You probably aren’t sweating.
+Try to increase your pace at this point!
 This level of exertion is more appropriate for the warm-up and cool-down phases of exercise.

 3-4: Moderate intensity exercise.
 Your heart rate and breathing are accelerated.
 There is a good chance you are sweating.
 You are able to talk but not sing.
 You feel “comfortably uncomfortable” and that you can maintain this pace for the remainder of your workout.
 This is the goal range!

 5: High intensity exercise.
 Your heart rate and breathing are rapid.
 You are not able to talk more than a few words before taking a breath.
 This is too vigorous!
 Slow it down to a more moderate pace.

 This information courtesy of Benjamin Howie, MD

 Providence Orthopedics & Sports Medicine